What do my strata fees pay for?

 The strata manager works out how much money is needed for running costs and the sinking fund.
 The budget is then brought to the owners corporation for approval.
 For new off plan developments, this is done at the first AGM.

 “We work with the developer from the beginning of the build so that we know how big the development is, the number of units and whether the building is fully residential or mixed-use.
-Then we compare it to similar developments to help us set a budget,” Nicole explains.
+Then we compare it to similar developments to help us set a budget,” Kim explains.
 Lifestyle amenities like a gym or swimming pool will increase the running costs, but a brand new development is usually cheaper to maintain than an older building.

 If there is a facilities manager on site, they can be very useful here as well.
 As specialists in building maintenance and repairs, they'll put together a preventative maintenance schedule that takes into account the regular and periodic maintenance tasks needed to keep the building in great condition, as well as bigger expenses down the track.